Bockit/state-transition-system/README.md

 Event that fires when state is changed.
 First argument to any callbacks is the state, subsequent arguments are those passed into the `changeState` call.

 #### `changestate:<name>` ####

 Event that fires when a state is changed.
 Includes the name of the state in the event name.
 Arguments match those passed into the `changeState()` call.

+#### `transitionblocked` ####

+Event that fires when any statechange is blocked.
+First argument to any callbacks is the state, subsequent arguments are those passed into the `changeState` call.
+The final argument is a reference to the function which blocked the transition as it is useful for debugging.

+#### `transitionblocked:<name>` ####

+Event that fires when a named statechange is blocked.
+Includes the name of the state in the event name.
+Arguments match those passed into the `changeState()` call.
+The final argument is a reference to the function which blocked the transition as it is useful for debugging.

 API
 ---